vanilla-reforged/vmangos-docker/README.md

 ### What is the idea

-This is an attempt to make an (for me, maybe for you as well) easier to understand and set up VMANGOS environment for Docker.
+This is an attempt to make an (for me, maybe for you as well) easier to understand and set up VMANGOS environment for Docker, including a container running YesilCMS.
 Feel free to use it or contribute.

+### ToDO

+- YesilCMS container

 ### What's different compared to Michael Serajnik vmangos for docker (@repository https://sr.ht/~mser/vmangos-docker/)